apgruzdev/tinvest_tracker/README.md

-# tinvest_tracker
+# Tinkoff investments portfolio tracking

-Tinkoff investments portfolio tracking
+For launching file with the main research it is required to open file `research.md` as Jupyter Notebook.